What is Meditation

 I must clarify here, just as intellect can never fully comprehend the 'soul,' that I don't have the ability to 'create' happiness.

-To chase happiness is like chasing the famous pot of gold at the end of the rainbow.
+The intellectual ego's search for happiness is like chasing the famous pot of gold at the end of the rainbow.

 Your task is not to seek for love,